Demaryius Thomas: Houston Texans

 On October 30, 2018, the Broncos traded Thomas and a seventh round pick in the 2019 NFL draft to the Houston Texans for a fourth and seventh round pick in the 2019 NFL Draft.

-In his debut with the Texans, he had three receptions for 61 receiving yards in the 19–17 victory over the Broncos, his former team.
-In Week 12, against the Tennessee Titans, he recorded four receptions for 38 receiving yards and two receiving touchdowns in the 34–17 victory.
-During Week 16, Thomas was carted off the field in the second half of a 32–30 loss to the Philadelphia Eagles with an apparent Achilles injury.
-It was revealed that he suffered a torn Achilles and was placed on injured reserve on December 24, 2018.
+In his Texans debut, Thomas had three receptions for 61 yards in the narrow 19–17 road victory over the Broncos, his former team.
+Three weeks later against the Tennessee Titans, Thomas recorded four receptions for 38 yards and two touchdowns in the 34–17 victory.

+During Week 16, Thomas was carted off the field in the second half of a narrow 32–30 road loss to the Philadelphia Eagles with an apparent Achilles injury.
+It was revealed that he suffered a torn Achilles, and Thomas was placed on injured reserve on December 24, 2018.

 In the 2018 season, combined with his time with the Broncos and Texans, Thomas recorded 59 receptions for 677 yards and five touchdowns.

 On February 12, 2019, Thomas was released by the Texans.

 New England Patriots

 On April 16, 2019, Thomas signed a one-year contract with the New England Patriots.
-He was released during final roster cuts on August 31, 2019.
-Three days later, on September 2, 2019, the Patriots re-signed Thomas to a one-year contract, but he never played a regular-season game for the team.
+He was released during final roster cuts on August 31, but was re-signed to a one-year contract three days later.
+However, Thomas never played a regular-season game for the team.